-Aims We will transform our organisation and approaches to: empower people and places to improve their wellbeing, skills and prosperity; and ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
-Sustainable Inclusive Gro We will take steps to tackle poverty and inequality.
-We aim to maximise the opportunities for local people and businesses through our improved economic performance.
-We will also establish standards, delivery models and strategies which allow Clackmannanshire to play a leading role in meeting the climat challenge and protecting our built and natural environment.
-W Empowering Families & Communitie leadership in developing and delivering solutions.
-We will wor nd rk Health & We We aim to improve the environment, quality of life and ease of access to services.
-Enhanced wellbeing will also provide great participation opportunities as a consequence of improving economic performance in Clackmannanshire.
-Delivering increase wellbeing also aims to promote equitable growth. er
+Aims We will transform our organisation and approaches to: empower people and places to improve their wellbeing, skills and prosperity; ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
+We will take steps to tackle poverty and inequality.
+We aim to maximise the opportunities for local people and businesses Sustainable Inclusive Growth establish standards, delivery models and strategies which allow Clackmannanshire to play a leading role in meeting the climate challenge and protecting our built and natural environment.
+Empowering Families & Communitie leadership in developing and delivering solutions.
+We will work Health & We We aim to improve the environment, quality of life and ease of access to services.
+Enhanced wellbeing will also provide greater participation opportunities as a consequence of improving economic performance in Clackmannanshire.
+Delivering increased wellbeing also aims to promote equitable growth.